Skip to main content

 What makes Harris’s work stand out is her insistence that family history should include all who contribute to family life, not just those who add relationships and offspring to the family tree.
 In her book, she argues that family is not defined solely by legal or biological ties but by the daily labor of care for and commitment to each other.

-“Families are always work,” Harris says because she believes relationships take ongoing investment.
+“Families are always work,” Harris says in an interview because she believes relationships take ongoing investment.

 For example, she brings sibling relationships to the fore as emotionally and materially significant ties that often carried more daily weight than marital bonds.
 By highlighting these dynamics, Harris challenges assumptions about the kinds of relationships that are most influential in shaping the family experience.